Forget Customer Empathy — Focus on Customer Compassion

 What's more, in some cases people want you to feel their pain.
 If my girlfriend explains me that she's angry at someone, she'll expect me to be angry as well.
 In some extreme cases, angry customers will feel the same.
 They don't only want a solution to their problem, they want recognition by an employee who gets upset as well.

 But such interactions are tiring.
-In the podcast, Harris and Bloomberg agree that we should be able to move along different states of empathy and compassion.
+In the podcast, Harris and Bloom agree that we should be able to move along different states of empathy and compassion.
 To function well, a surgeon needs the ability to trim down her level of empathy before a surgery.
 But when home, she can turn up empathy in her family interactions.

 So be like a surgeon.
 Work with rational compassion, but know when to swap your doctor's knife for a cup of tea.